Exploring Writing through Still Life K-1

 “I Can…”

-• I can identify adjectives to describe a character
+• I can describe a still life.

 Essential Questions